undisbeliever/terrific-audio-driver/audio-driver/ca65-api/README.md

 NOTE: The tests test how the loader handles to delays and interrupts and requires ~20 seconds to run.

+CAUTION: This test can fail if it running in an emulator and the S-CPU is overclocked.
+To make the tests pass with an overclocked S-CPU, delays will need to be added to `_Wait`, `_WaitForLoader` and `__CountTransfers` subroutines.

 If the loader is modified, the memory accesses must also be verified.
  * Run the test in Mesen
  * Open Mesen's Memory Viewer